-On 16 October, [2001,] Muttawakil, the Taliban foreign minister, dropped the condition to see evidence [of bin Laden's guilt] and offered to send bin Laden to a third country...
+On 16 October, [2001,] Muttawakil, the Taliban foreign minister, dropped the condition to see evidence [of bin Laden's role in 9/11] and offered to send bin Laden to a third country...

 US officials rejected the offer [and continued their attack].

-"...both Chevron and Exxon-Mobil expressed interest in TAPI [the pipeline from Turkmenistan through Afghanistan].
-Turkmenistan President Gurbanguly Berdimuhamedow received a letter backing Chevron's project from then-Secretary of State Hillary Clinton." - Wall Street Journal, here
+"...both Chevron and Exxon-Mobil expressed interest in TAPI [Trans-Afghan Pipeline].
+Turkmenistan President Gurbanguly Berdimuhamedow received a letter backing Chevron's project from then-Secretary of State Hillary Clinton." - Wall Street Journal

-Top US energy companies – Chevron and ExxonMobil – have dropped out of the race to become a consortium leader in financing the Turkmenistan, Afghanistan, Pakistan and India (TAPI) gas pipeline following dismissal of their demand for an equity stake ... in the [gas] field[s of] Turkmenistan...Thus, unable to get their way exactly, Chevron(/Unocal) and Exxon dropped out of leading the endeavor.
-Sure, several million peasants have been killed over three decades and women's rights have been shattered while the US sought to set up this project, but oil executives aren't getting their precise terms, so they turn up their noses and exit, barring some opportunity to start the whole game over again and, working with the USG, set up a "Turkmenistan trap" (the kind of operation the US has carried out around the world, possibly including in Azerbaijan).
-Everyone excited to join the US Army and help out?
+Top US energy companies – Chevron and ExxonMobil – have dropped out of the race to become a consortium leader in financing the Turkmenistan, Afghanistan, Pakistan and India (TAPI) gas pipeline following dismissal of their demand for an equity stake ... in the [gas] field[s of] Turkmenistan...Thus, unable to dictate their terms exactly, and despite the deaths of several million peasants and the shattering of women's rights while trying to set up this project, Chevron(/Unocal) and Exxon dropped out of leading the endeavor - barring some opportunity to play the game again in Turkmenistan.

-It would of course be a mistake to treat resource control and profits therefrom as the only motivating factor behind the genocidal US interventions in Afghanistan.
-However, they are at the top of the list along with other factors, such as general power-system expansionism, competition with other imperial forces (ie former Soviet Union), US corporate profit from government contracts for imperial activities, the desire to terrorize and beat uppity but weaker countries and groups into submission, and revenge.
+It would of course be a mistake to treat resource control and profits therefrom as the only motivating factors behind the genocidal US interventions in Afghanistan.
+However, they are at the top of the list along with interrelated factors, such as general power-system expansionism, competition with other imperial forces (ie former Soviet Union and Russia), US corporate profit from government contracts for imperial activities, the desire to terrorize and beat into submission weaker countries and groups exercising independence, and revenge.